prithi15/Senior_Design_2022_SW_Mini_Project/README.md

 Date: 2022-09-25

 ## Design
 Utilized Twitter and Botometer API to retrieve data, and put data in a SQL database.
 Also used flask to help building the app.
+Created UI through React Native.

 ## Images
 ![AndroidUI](images/TwitterCheckerUI_Pic1.PNG)